SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 When asked, if you really want to execute the plan, you should confirm by typing `yes` and hit the `return` key.

-Once the script is finished successfully, **you should see the created app subscription as well as the role collection assignment to your user**.
+Once the script is finished successfully, you should see the created app subscription as well as the role collection assignment to your user.

 With that we have the necessary infrastructure in place and can proceed to deploy the UI5 application.